 You need to engage critically with the literature.
 Reading critically is about questioning the arguments, ideas and evidence presented; comparing it with other sources and any research data you have collated yourself.
 You need to evaluate that evidence, synthesise the various arguments and ideas and start to develop your own ideas and insights.

 Video - Why is it important for students to critically read their literature review sources?
+View video using Microsoft Stream (link opens in a new window, available for University members only).

 If you are unsure about what critical thinking is, please look at our critical thinking guide which introduces you to a model for critical thinking.